nestauk/createch/README.md

 Run `python createch/pipeline/discipline_classifier.py` to create a labelled dataset using the community partitions above and train a model that predicts disciplines based on project descriptions.

+Run `python createch/pipeline/industry_classifier.py` to predict creative industry sectors for all crunchbase companies identified as potentially creative based on a training set of crunchbaase - companies house matched companies.

 ## Contributor guidelines

 [Technical and working style guidelines](https://github.com/nestauk/ds-cookiecutter/blob/master/GUIDELINES.md)